 - The support person will leave the hospital after the delivery.

 Health Care Providers

-In addition to the changes that affect patients themselves, all health care providers and hospital employees are now wearing masks when at work in the hospital and our other clinical facilities.
-We have also instituted screening with questions and temperature screening of all health care providers and hospital employees when they enter the hospital to ensure that all your providers are healthy when they are caring for you.
+In addition to the changes that affect patients themselves, all health care providers and hospital employees continue to wear masks when at work in the hospital and our other clinical facilities.
+We have also instituted screening with questions of all health care providers and hospital employees when they enter the hospital to ensure that all your providers are healthy when they are caring for you.
 Health care workers who have had high-risk exposures from COVID-19 patients are kept out of work and quarantined until we are confident that it is safe for them to return to work.
 Most importantly, by Sept.
 1, 2021, all health care personnel at Penn will be vaccinated against COVID-19.